turi-code/userguide/model_parameter_search/models.md

     iris.data, iris.target, test_size=0.4, random_state=0)
 ```

 In this case, both the train and test datasets must be a tuple of numpy matrices (X, y) representing the feature matrix and the target vector, respectively.
-This time, we use [`grid_search.create`](https://dato.com/products/create/docs/generated/graphlab.toolkits.model_parameter_search.grid_search.create.html) to perform a grid search which fits a model for all possible combination of parameters.
+This time, we use [`grid_search.create`](https://dato.com/products/create/docs/generated/graphlab.toolkits.model_parameter_search.grid_search.create.html) to perform a grid search which fits a model for all possible combinations of parameters.
 ```
 data = ((X_train, y_train), (X_test, y_test))
 params = {'kernel': 'linear', 'C': [0.5, .75, 1.0]}
 j = gl.grid_search.create(data, svm.SVC, params)
 ```

 Running this job we get the following results table.
-By default, `model_parameter_search` methods use an sklearn model's `score` function to make predictions for the training and validation datasets.
+By default, `model_parameter_search` methods use a sklearn model's `score` function to make predictions for the training and validation datasets.
 These values are presented in the `training_score` and `validation_score` columns.

 ```
 j.get_results()